 Back to All Events

-Sarah Jackson - A Second Sight
+Sarah J. Jackson - A Second Sight

 • Solid State Books 600 H Street Northeast Washington, DC, 20002 United States (map)

-Join us for Juneteenth with author
+Join us on Juneteenth with author

-Sarah Jackson as she discusses
+Sarah J. Jackson as she discusses

 A Second Sight